We had a few days to explore Cusco before heading off towards Machu Picchu.

 The #1 Alcoholic beverage of Peru.
 Pisco Sour.
 Pisco is a type of liquor made from distilled grapes.
 It is insanely popular here in Peru.
 My favorite Pisco drink is a Chilcano, basically ginger-ale and Pisco.
 A traditional Pisco Sour is made with 1.5 shots of Pisco, egg whites, simple syrup, lime, and ice.
 Blend it all together, add a single drop of bitters for decoration.
 Drink up!

 Vanessa and I got down on an Andean specialty.
 Alpaca meat!
 Alpaca is a furry cousin to the llama.
 Alpacas have been farmed for centuries.
-Their wool is used for clothing, their meat used for sustenance, and their bones used for jewelery and tools, find the best dremel tool for your house or trips.
-Not a fiece of the Alpaca goes to waste.
+Their wool is used for clothing, their meat used for sustenance, and their bones used for jewelery and tools.
+Not a piece of the Alpaca goes to waste.
 Especially not when I am at the dinner table.
 Properly prepared Alpaca rivals the best filet mignon.
 It is a delicious meat which could be big in the states as long as no one ever saw the cute animal it comes from.

 We strolled around the giant Cusco mercado.
 The market is split into two sections..
 The first section contains various arts, crafts and clothing from the highlands.
 The second section (my favorite section) is a traditional food market along with rows and rows of sit-down eateries.